-Your UPS FAQs explained with our technical services manager, Jason Yates.
-This issue’s big question …
+Your UPS FAQs explained with our Technical Services Manager Jason Yates.
+This instalment focuses on electrical discrimination…

 To put it simply, yes.
 Normally, discrimination within an electrical system is calculated to ensure that the correct protective devices are selected and subsequently adjusted from the incoming supply down to the final load connection point.

 The discrimination path will typically be made via several distribution boards.
 The purpose of electrical discrimination is to ensure that the power is both interrupted and limited should a fault condition arise within the electrical system.